CluedIn-io/CluedIn.Documentation/docs/150-consume/streams/010-create-a-stream.md

 1. If you want to modify the records before sending them to the export target—for example, mask certain values—you can do it in the **Actions** section.
 Select **Add Action**, and then configure the action that will be performed on the records matching the stream's filter.
 For more information about the available actions, see [Actions in data part rules](/management/rules/rules-reference#actions-in-data-part-rules).
 You can add multiple actions.

+    {: .important }
-    **Important:** The changes applied by the actions do not affect the records stored in CluedIn, only the records that will be sent to the export target.
+    > The changes applied by the actions do not affect the records stored in CluedIn, only the records that are sent to the export target.

 1. (Optional) In the **Description** section, enter the details about the stream.